 Many of you know I’ve been gardening on a bumpy rocky mountainside for 7 years on a rented homestead.
 This place will be ours to make permanent beds in and build healthy soil.
-I can’t wait to put in lots of perennials, fruits trees and bushes, something I’ve been holding off because we knew we’d be leaving the mountainside location one day.
+I can’t wait to put in lots of perennials, fruit trees and bushes, something I’ve been holding off because we knew we’d be leaving the mountainside location one day.

 How does garden planning work when you move half-way through the season?

 It doesn’t always flow so well and my gardening this year is all out of place.
-We didn’t know we’d be here until end of August as we weren’t sure of the move dates, and thus I only planted spring crops in our current garden as it was the safest bet.
-I also didn’t want to grow lots of food that needed preserving as we’d have to move the preserved food and I’d have to be preserving during the month of packing (not fun at all with a baby & two littles).
+We didn’t know we’d be here until the end of August as we weren’t sure of the move dates, and thus I only planted spring crops in our current garden as it was the safest bet.
+I also didn’t want to grow lots of food that needed preserving as we’d have to move the preserved food and I’d have to be preserved during the month of packing (not fun at all with a baby & two littles).

-We also have aggressive wild nightshade and hops vines that climb our 12 foot elk fence that we need to take down sooner rather than later, which will leave our garden unprotected.
-I’m seed saving spinach and arugula in our polytunnel right now and even though we’ve enjoyed spring greens and cabbages from the polytunnel I really don’t have many crops to cross over into summer.
+We also have aggressive wild nightshade and hops vines that climb our 12-foot elk fence that we need to take down sooner rather than later, which will leave our garden unprotected.
+I’m seed-saving spinach and arugula in our polytunnel right now and even though we’ve enjoyed spring greens and cabbages from the polytunnel I really don’t have many crops to cross over into summer.
 So moving mid-season has left me with no summer crops for this year.

 That being said we’ve been enjoying lots of spring & early summer harvests

-That being said, now I have the problem of some garden beds with bolted spring crops that could be put to better use other than having weeds..
+That being said, now I have the problem of some garden beds with bolted spring crops that could be put to better use other than having weeds.